 "Because," he starts slowly.

-She waits with baited breath, heart hammering as she waits for his next words.
+She waits with baited breath, heart hammering as she pauses for his next words.
 She's not sure how he can justify this - them – now.
 How he can make it sound so perfect and complete that she'll never feel this lost or exposed again.

 He's always had a way with words.
 She hopes they won't fail him now.